Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 ### **Lesson 2: Creating Edges**

-**Edges**: These are the connections or relationships between nodes.
+**Edge**: Edge represents the connections or relationships between nodes.
 Edges can be unidirectional or bidirectional.
 ![Image title](images/Family.jpg)

-First create a edge with name Relation and attribute since.
+First, create an edge named Relation with the attribute 'since'.
 ```jac
 edge Relation{
       has since: int;